How to Use Remote Control in Neat Pulse

 Disabling Remote Control

-After your Neat device has been set up and enrolled in Neat Pulse, you can select whether or not you want to allow remote control on your device from the Neat Pulse menu in the device’s system settings (System Settings -> Neat Pulse -> Remote control).
+After your Neat device has been set up and enrolled in Neat Pulse, you can select whether or not you want to allow remote control on your device from the Neat Pulse menu in the device’s system settings (Settings -> Device settings -> Neat Pulse -> Remote control).

 When a remote control request is made, the Neat device will respond based on its configured permission setting.